 1. Educational Requirements

 To meet the Maine requirements to sit for the CPA exam, the Maine CPA education requirements must be attained first.
-For Maine applicants, you must have a bachelor’s degree or higher and have completed 15 semester hours in one or more of the topics on financial accounting and reporting for government and not-for-profit entities, auditing and attestation services, managerial or cost accounting, taxation, fraud examination, internal controls and risk assessment, financial statement analysis, accounting research and analysis, tax research and analysis, accounting information systems, and ethics relevant to the practice of public accounting.
+For Maine applicants, you must have a bachelor’s degree or higher with 150 semester hours and have completed 15 semester hours in one or more of the topics on financial accounting and reporting for government and not-for-profit entities, auditing and attestation services, managerial or cost accounting, taxation, fraud examination, internal controls and risk assessment, financial statement analysis, accounting research and analysis, tax research and analysis, accounting information systems, and ethics relevant to the practice of public accounting.
 At least 3 semester hours must be earned in auditing and attestation services.

 2. Set up your NASBA Account